 (National Skills Commission, 2021 Employment projections for the five years to 2026).

-in Health Services & Support for full-time employment and median salary.
+in Health Services & Support for full-time employment, learner engagement

 Flinders Human Nutrition graduates are eligible for membership with the Nutrition Society of Australia, providing members with professional development and the option of applying for professional registration.
 Human Nutrition graduates are also eligible for membership of the Hong Kong Nutrition Association.